POETSII/poets-website/content/applications.md

 The objective of this project is to develop an application for POETS to perform micromagnetic simulations of these potential data carriers (skyrmions and magnons), which in turn will inform the design of spintronic devices.

-* **Competitive PhD scholarships available for eligible UK/EU students.**
-    For further details on this project, please contact
+* For further details on this project, please contact
     *Dr Mark Vousden* (<a href="&#109;&#97;&#105;&#108;&#116;&#111;&colon;&#109;&period;&#118;&#111;&#117;&#115;&#100;&#101;&#110;&commat;&#115;&#111;&#116;&#111;&#110;&period;&#97;&#99;&period;&#117;&#107;">m.vousden<!--><!-->@<!--><!-->soton.ac.uk</a>)
     or *Prof Andrew Brown* (<a href="&#109;&#97;&#105;&#108;&#116;&#111;&colon;&#97;&#100;&#98;&commat;&#101;&#99;&#115;&period;&#115;&#111;&#116;&#111;&#110;&period;&#97;&#99;&period;&#117;&#107;">adb<!--><!-->@<!--><!-->ecs.soton.ac.uk</a>)
     Department of Electronics and Computer Science